shamy1st/spring/README.md

 ### Inversion of Control

-**IoC**: the approach of outsourcing the construction and management of objects.
+* **IoC**: the approach of outsourcing the construction and management of objects.

-**Bean**: java object managed by Spring IoC container.
+* **Bean**: java object managed by Spring IoC container.

-example: look papers
+* example: look papers

 ### Dependency Injection

-**DI**: the client delegates to calls another object the responsibility of providing its dependencies.
+* **DI**: the client delegates to calls another object the responsibility of providing its dependencies.

-example: look papers
+* example: look papers

+* types:
   * constructor injection
   * setter injection
   * method injection
   * inject literal values
   * inject values from property file

-### Bean Scopes
+### Bean Scope

 scope          | type      | description
 ---------------|-----------|-----------------------------------------------------------------